25abhishek/Elderly-Aid-Kit/README.md

 # Elderly-Aid-Kit

 ## Description
-Developed a technology-based solution for Kids, Senior citizens, especially abled individual on any one who need supervision which can alarm the concerned person in case person who need supervision is crossing a specified boundary for eg 10 meters outside a specified boundary.
+Developed a technology-based solution for Senior citizens, especially abled individual on any one who need supervision which can alarm the concerned person in case person who need supervision is crossing a specified boundary for eg 10 meters outside a specified boundary.
 We also think about more innovative ideas to see